nyrkuredla/learning-r/ml-regression/intro.md

 * More focused at this point on exploration rather than confirmation or formal inference
 * Goal of a model is to provide a simple summary of a dataset - capture "signals" and ignore "noise"
 * Predictive models - generate predictions based on sample.
 As opposed to "data discovery", which looks for interesting relationships within dataset
-** Also known as supervised vs. unsupervised, cause _that_ makes sense, sure
+** Also known as supervised vs. unsupervised

 ## Hypothesis generation vs. hypothesis confirmation
 * Modelling for _inference_ - validating whether a hypothesis is true - can be hard.
 Two crucial principles for doing this right: